tsajay/CarND-Behavioral-Cloning-P3/writeup_template.md

   * When my training data had consistently high errors, I guessed that I had insufficient data, even after augmentation.
 I had to reduce the number of parameters in the network (to 239K from over a million).
 This was one of the first steps that helped me get better with more training.

-####3.
-Model parameter tuning
+#### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model uses Adam optimizer, but my program takes in a parameter for learning rate.
+I had to do this to ensure that the model does not overtrain when I'm retraining for problematic cases, or for driving around sharp edges.

-####4.
-Appropriate training data
+#### 4. Appropriate training data

-Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...

-For details about how I created the training data, see the next section.
+The section on attempts to prevent overfitting discussed how appropriate training data was used. (augmentation, from second track, explicit driving in problematic curves, and recovery from erroneous driving.)

-###Model Architecture and Training Strategy
+### Model Architecture and Training Strategy

 ####1.
 Solution Design Approach